Food, Experiences and Exhibitions

-The concept behind Carousel is that no two days are ever the same.
+The concept behind the Baker Street venue Carousel is that no two days are ever the same.
 They describe their venue as ‘a revolving creative hub’, where you can experience anything from fine dining to life drawing, terrarium making or spoon carving, film screenings, music, comedy, and much more.

 Akané Monavon, 14-25 February

-Towards the end of February I had the pleasure of experiencing cooking from half French half Japanese chef Akané Monavon.
+Towards the end of February, I had the pleasure of attending the dinner evening by half French half Japanese chef Akané Monavon.
 It was her second time cooking at Carousel, having returned from an envious culinary trip that took her around the world from Reykjavik to Lima.

 The menu of the night, however, took us back to her roots in Burgundy, France, where she plans to open a place of her own.
 Several of the ingredients were picked from the forests that surround her home, as well as the beautiful bark and moss that the starters were presented on.